Skip to the final section for a quick, spoiler-free rating.

 This drama is very slow.
 I found myself wishing I could watch it on 2x speed without ruining everything else about the experience.
 Instead I resorted to “skimming” i.e. skipping seconds at a time and only watching in full what felt like crucial scenes in an effort to make the story move along faster.
 To tell the truth, I did not missed much.
 This is definitely a drama you can stream in the background as you do other things.

 There are also a number of minor Dumb Plot moments I picked up.
 For instance, there’s a scene in episode 5 where Gongsun Li stabs a soldier through the hand for five full seconds before his subordinates even react.
-Like, they did not move or flinch until she begins to flee.
+Like, they do not move or flinch until she begins to flee.
 It’s stupidly convenient.

 Another example: In episode 27, the Crown Prince of Yan sends Gongsun Li a secret message asking her to smuggle him out of Qin State.
 But while he does the smart thing and communicates it via a code, he also “helpfully” circled his entire hidden message for her in red ink.